With Kulbhushan down, India’s anti-CPEC actions not over

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-One can argue whether the timing of giving consular access to Kulbhubshan Jadhav — the ringleader of Indian Research and Analysis Wing (RAW)’s Balochistan network — is bad optics when Pakistan and India are eyeball to eyeball on IH Kashmir.
+One can argue whether the timing of giving consular access to Kulbhushan Jadhav — the ringleader of Indian Research and Analysis Wing (RAW)’s Balochistan network — is bad optics when Pakistan and India are eyeball to eyeball on IHKashmir.

 As time passes by new details are emerging of how Pakistan is facing a non-conventional warfare being waged by the intelligence duo — RAW-NDS in Afghanistan.